Gnathology & TMJ Treatment

 Who Needs a Gnathologic Approach?

-You might benefit from our TMJ and gnathologic services if you have noticed:
+You may benefit from gnathologic treatment if you experience:

-• Difficulty finding a comfortable bite after dental work
+• A bite that feels unstable after dental work

 A Note on Diagnosis: When “Normal” Isn’t Normal